juergenhoetzel/emacs-nexus/README.md

 The url client in pure elisp is much slower compared to external retrieving.

 Recommended is setting up external url retriving i.e. setting  the custom variable `mm-url-use-external'  to a non nil value

+## Performance

+The Nexus Rest API is used for completion.
+Because of the huge amount of artifacts in Maven Central,  HTTP Responses can be very large (thus slow).
+To limit the size of the responses. only Artifact-IDs and Version Numbers are completed.
+Group-IDs are not completed.
+Also completion of Artifact-IDs only starts after entering 3 prefix characters.
+This prefix length is customizable via `nexus-ac-artifact-prefix-length`.

+It is recommended to use a local Nexus instance for performance reasons.
+When using a local Nexus instance you can also setup Clojars as a Mirror-Repository and get completion for Clojars artifacts.

 ```lisp
 (setq mm-url-use-external t)